andrew/test-suite/README.md

 from all successful implementations with the configured expectation.
 Missing entries are reported so new branches/tags can be documented explicitly.

+### Unsupported payloads

+Each implementation declares the SWHID object types it supports.
+The harness checks those capabilities before running a test and marks incompatible payloads as `SKIPPED` instead of counting them as failures.
+The run summary still lists which implementations were skipped so that coverage gaps remain visible.

 ## Output Format

 Results are saved in canonical JSON format (v1.0.0) with: